Freenove/Freenove_ESP32_S3_Display/docs/source/fnk0104/codes/MAIN/Preface.rst

 .. image:: ../_static/imgs/Preface/Preface03.png
     :align: center

-We recommend using a charger specially designed for lithium batteries.
-Due to various specifications and quality of lithium batteries, using a proper charger helps ensure peak performance, safety, and battery longevity.
+**We recommend using a charger specially designed for lithium batteries.
+Due to various specifications and quality of lithium batteries, using a proper charger helps ensure peak performance, safety, and battery longevity.**

-While our product also supports USB charging as a backup option, please note that this method does not support fast charging and is limited to standard slow charging.
+**While our product also supports USB charging as a backup option, please note that this method does not support fast charging and is limited to standard slow charging.**

 Speaker
 ==================================

-There is a speaker connector (PH1.25mm) on the Freenove ESP32 S3 Display.
+There is a speaker connector (PH1.25mm) on the Freenove ESP32-S3 Display.

 .. image:: ../_static/imgs/Preface/Preface04.png
     :align: center